JanisOzolins/motorway-ui-test/README.md

 # Motorway UI Test

 Welcome to the Motorway UI technical test.
 This test focuses on user experience, and your skills with HTML, CSS, a11y and leveraging browser APIs.

+## Areas for improvement

+- improve accessibility on the gallery view (tabable but I would like to implement popup modal open on Enter)
+- use of more global SCSS variables and mixins
+- modify the API to allow querying images by size which would allow fetching for thumbnail-size images for the gallery view.
+Then fetch full size ones when opening the modal.
+- more reusable utility functions

 ## Set up